espanso/espanso/install/linux.md

 If you now type `:espanso` in any text field, you should see "Hi there!" appear!

+At this point, you are ready to read the [Getting Started](/docs/get-started/) tutorial.

 ### Installing on Manjaro / Arch

 Espanso depends upon the `X11 Record Extension`, the `xdo library` and the `xclip` command,